LAAS-HRI/IMHuS/README.md

 ***
 # TIPS
 ## For testing a robot
-communication with IMHuS through AsyncAction like in example video a script that publishes the pose and twist of the robot to the ORCA node
+communication with IMHuS through AsyncAction like in example video, a script that publishes the pose and twist of the robot to the ORCA node

 ## To add more humans